-Recent official statistics from the Department of Transport show that, for a lot of people roads are getting safer.
+Recent official statistics from the Department of Transport show that, for a lot of people, roads are getting safer.
 Except for cyclists.
-Boris Johnson has been pushing himself as a champion of cycling in London, the tendency for safer cycling has inverted since he came into office.
-If you need help and don’t want to be just another injury statistic then you have the right to make a claim for personal injury compensation.
+Although Boris Johnson has been pushing himself as a champion of cycling in London, the tendency to cycle safely has decreased since he came into office.
+If you need help and don’t want to be just another injury statistic, then you have the right to make a claim for personal injury compensation.
 Take our 30-second test to see if you can make a claim for personal injury compensation.
 Don’t be part of injury statistics.

 Personal injury compensation and injury statistics

-Personal injury compensation claims can be supported by injury statistics, if a lot of people have been hurt in a certain way then it starts to establish that the activity is one that might be a risk.
-Or that a person or organisation is negligent and fair amounts of people are being injured as a result of the activity.
+Personal injury compensation claims can be supported by injury statistics.
+If a lot of people have been hurt in a certain way, then it starts to establish that the activity is one that might be a high- risk.
+It could also show that a person or organisation is negligent, and fair amounts of people are being injured as a result of the activity.

-- Make a detailed description of what has happened and the surroundings.
+- Make a detailed description of what has happened.

 - Take photographs, lots of good clear images will help make a case.
-Especially if your injury has come about as a result of negligence on the part of an organisation that should have supplied a particular work surface for a sports match for example then repairs might be made at a later date.
-Then when you get making your claim for compensation the evidence might be lost.
+If your injury has come about as a result of negligence on the part of an organisation that should have supplied a particular work surface for a sports match for example, then repairs might be made at a later date.
+Then when you get to making your claim for compensation, the evidence might be lost.